-The downtown (central) area of Pattaya is situated between Sukhumvit highway to the east, Pattaya Beach to the west, North Pattaya Road, and South Pattaya Road.
+Pattaya’s downtown (central) area is situated between Sukhumvit highway to the east, Pattaya Beach to the west, North Pattaya Road, and South Pattaya Road.

 From Pattaya Beach to Sukhumvit highway is a distance of around 2.20 kilometers, and North Pattaya Road to South Pattaya Road is approximately 3.3 kilometers.

-Immediately north of Pattaya Beach and Downtown Pattaya is Naklua and Wongamat.
+Immediately north of Pattaya Beach and Downtown Pattaya are Naklua and Wongamat.
 To the south is Pratumnak Hill, Jomtien, and Na Jomtien.

 Pattaya is approximately 150 kilometers south of central Bangkok, 120 kilometers from Bangkok Suvarnabhumi airport, and 160 kilometers from Don Mueang airport.
 Utapao airport – often referred to as ‘Pattaya airport’ is 40 kilometers south of Pattaya, in Rayong.

 There’s actually a very diverse choice of things to see and do for everyone, by day and night in Pattaya.